 The pelvic floor (PF) muscles exist in both men and women.
 The role of the PF is to keep your organs such as bowel and bladder in position especially on movements that cause an increase in intra-abdominal pressure like lifting, sneezing and carrying.
 The pelvic floor needs to be effective when passing urine or a bowel movement and in maintaining an erection or vaginal sensations.

-Other functions of the pelvic floor are:
+Other functions of the PF are:

 The pelvic floor muscles are also important in supporting postural and spine health and stability.

 • Sexual dysfunction

 • Pain in the lower back, vagina or abdomen

 • Pregnancy and childbirth – hormonal ligament laxity, vaginal delivery, episiotomy/tears.